-Women, kids among 1,200 Afghan illegals jailed in Pakistan
+Women, kids among 1,200 Afghan migrants jailed in Pakistan raids

 But Moniza Kakar, a lawyer who helps such Afghan detainees, said at least 1,400 Afghans were being held in Karachi’s jails.
 “We are not sure exactly how many Afghans are currently being held at jails in Pakistan.
 So far, we have facilitated the release of hundreds of Afghans to their country,” she said.

-Kakar said some pregnant Afghan women who fled Afghanistan to seek medical treatment and for other reasons, are among those detained in Karachi and elsewhere in Sindh province.
+Kakar said some pregnant Afghan women who fled Afghanistan to seek medical treatment, and for other reasons, are among those detained in Karachi and elsewhere in Sindh province.
 She said one of the female Afghan detainees recently gave birth to a child in the Hyderabad jail.

+Kakar said dozens of Afghans were deported to Afghanistan last month after they completed their sentences, which are usually up to two months.
+However, she suggested that such sentences should be only verbal and symbolic — so that the detainees can be sent back to their countries quickly.

-Millions of Afghans fled their country to Pakistan during the 1979-1989 Soviet occupation of Afghanistan, creating one of the world’s largest refugee populations.
-Since then, Pakistan has been hosting Afghans, urging them to register themselves with the U.N. and local authorities to avoid any risk of deportation.
+Millions of Afghans fled to Pakistan during the 1979-1989 Soviet occupation of their country, creating one of the world’s largest refugee populations.
+Since then, Pakistan has been hosting Afghans, urging them to register themselves with the United Nations and local authorities to avoid any risk of deportation.

-According to a recently conducted United Nations-backed survey, 1.3 million registered Afghan refugees are residing in Pakistan.
+According to a recently conducted U.N.-backed survey, 1.3 million registered Afghan refugees are residing in Pakistan.

 “Following the takeover of Afghanistan by the Afghan Taliban, there has been a drastic rise in Afghans seeking to enter Pakistan for a multitude of reasons ranging from fleeing persecution, seeking medical aid and looking for job opportunities,” the report released by the National Commission on Human Rights last week said.